 Preparing Bottles

-If your little one is not eating solids yet, prepare bottles the night before and store them in the fridge for use the next day.
+If your little one is not yet eating solids, prepare bottles the night before and store them in the fridge for use the next day.
 This might consist of thawing frozen milk in warm water while you prepare dinner.
 Or, you can also take fresh milk from your pumps earlier that day.
 Having the bottles ready to go the night before will help simplify your mornings.

-I mentioned grocery delivery earlier.
+As I mentioned earlier, grocery delivery is one chore I choose to outsource.
 That is a major chore that I choose to outsource.
-The fees are minimal compared to gas and the amount of time it takes to grocery shop every week, not to mention managing the inventory in the fridge and pantry.
-You can keep a running shared grocery list and add items as the week goes on and you realize what things you are low on.
-Once a week, you can reconcile those items and build a grocery cart!
+The fees are minimal compared to the cost of gas and the time it takes to grocery shop every week, not to mention managing the inventory in the fridge and pantry.
+You can keep a running shared grocery list and add items as the week goes on or when you realize you are low on certain items.
+Once a week, you can review those items and build a grocery cart.

 We only use grocery delivery for our staples and kid-related meal items.
-The adults subscribe to a meal delivery service (remember what I said about outsourcing earlier?) that takes all of the guesswork out of meal planning and grocery delivery.
-For the nights that are truly unmanageable and hectic, we default to DoorDash or the beloved frozen pizza we keep on hand for nights like that.
+The adults subscribe to a meal delivery service (as I mentioned earlier, outsourcing can be beneficial) that eliminates all the guesswork from meal planning and grocery delivery.
+For the nights that are truly unmanageable and hectic, we default to DoorDash or the beloved frozen pizza we keep on hand for those nights.

 If grocery delivery isn’t something you want to commit to, utilize grocery pickup if your store offers it.
-I promise you.
-It’s a godsend.
+Truly, it can be a huge time saver.

 Pumping Schedule